ma-hei/BigDataAnalysis/README.md

 # BigDataAnalysis

-Presentation for the Big Data Analysis Class
+Presentation for CMPT 843, Big Data Analysis.
+Presenting the paper "Counting and Sampling Triangles from a Graph Stream".